Free Consultation: (401) 861-2100Tap to Call This Lawyer

 Biography

 I have built my career serving the best interests of my clients.
 I work with you and on your behalf to ensure the best possible outcome for your personal situation.
-I have more than twenty years experience as an advocate and counselor at law.
+I have twenty-five years experience as an advocate and counselor at law.
 I serve clients in Rhode Island and Massachusetts.
 I handle lawsuits in the state and federal courts in both states as well as in the cities and towns.

 Practice Areas